 The University of Bath Research Data Policy requires all new projects to have a Data Management Plan.
 Funders often have their own Data Management plan template (see UKRI Funder Requirements and Other Major Funder Requirements tabs) and many funders require a Data Management Plan to be submitted at the time of grant application.
-We provide extensive guidance writing Data Management Plans for grant applications, and provide a Data Management Plan review service for plans required as part of grant applications.
+We provide extensive guidance on writing Data Management Plans for grant applications, and provide a Data Management Plan review service for plans required as part of grant applications.
 If your funder does not provide a Data Management Plan template you can use the University of Bath Data Management Plan Template.

 If you are a Doctoral Student you are required to submit a Data Management Plan at the time of confirmation.
 We provide a self-paced online training course on Writing a University of Bath Data Management Plan (requires University of Bath login) suitable for staff and students.
 We also provide a Doctoral Data Management Plan Template and guidance on reviewing Doctoral Data Management Plans for supervisors.

 Writing a Data Management Plan at the start of your project can identify potential issues you may encounter during your project and ensure that you have a plan to address these before they result in delays during your project or at the point of publication.
 Data Management Plans are particularly useful if you are conducting collaborative research.